 Where is the company at right now, in regards to a good safety culture?
 What’s working, what’s not working?

 Create a starting point for your present safety culture, highlighting the strengths and opportunities for improvement.
 When this has been completed, you can create a vision and improvement strategy and communicate it to all employees.
 It is critical that this is communicated to the employees by the CEO.
 This report/announcement can detail the assessment results and how the company is going to improve things going forward.

 Appoint a designated Health and Safety person

 The area of health and safety deserves an appointed person to manage it.
-If you are a small company, you may start off with this person doing full time for a few months and then reducing down to part time after the main hurdles are crossed.
-In a bigger company, you will need a full time health and safety employee or consultant.
-Either way, without this commitment, your employees will realise that you are not taking h and s seriously and neither will they.
+If you are a small company, you may start off with this person doing full time for a few months and then reducing down to part-time after the main hurdles are crossed.
+In a bigger company, you will need a full-time health and safety employee or consultant.
+Either way, without this commitment, your employees will realise that you are not taking health and safety seriously and neither will they.
 No good for promoting safety culture.

 Education and Training

 Through your initial gap analysis, you will have come across the company history for health and safety training.
 Try and get this in order as soon as possible.
 Book employees onto refresher courses, ask other employees to get involved by volunteering for other areas of health and safety, get them trained and interested.
 Keep on top of training and ensure all employees have been given induction training.
 Don’t forget your contractors on this one, they can have an impact on your safety culture too.